 Debt free and setting new goals

-With the help of our new salaries, we paid off my husband’s student loans ($19,000 in 18 months) in April of this year and I was then able to set my eyes on yet another goal: saving up for a house.
+With the help of our new salaries and a loan payment calculator, we paid off my husband’s student loans ($19,000 in 18 months) in April of this year and I was then able to set my eyes on yet another goal: saving up for a house.
 I had no idea how much it would actually cost to buy our first home, but with the help of Mint, we started saving within a week or two of paying down the student debt.
 I took the payments I was making on the student loans and instead sent them directly to the savings account, upwards of $1,500 a month!

 Living frugally and new additions